Generic selectors

 Post Type Selectors

-The states of matter are the forms in which matter appears and can be classified.
+The physical states of matter are the forms in which matter appears and can be classified.
 The most common states are solid, liquid and gas, but there are also other, less well-known states, such as plasma and the Bose-Einstein condensate.

 In the solid state, the particles that make up matter are tightly bound together and have an ordered structure.
 The atoms, ions or molecules in a solid are held in fixed positions and have only vibrational motions.
 Solids have a definite shape and volume.